 Polymer Dispersed Liquid Crystal (PDLC)

-PDLC ‘glass’ is actually made from two sets of plastic that are filled with crystal particles suspended in a liquid substrate.
+PDLC “glass” is actually made from two sets of plastic that are filled with crystal particles suspended in a liquid substrate.
 This is then laminated between two pieces of actual glass.
-At rest, these crystals are randomly arranged, which refracts light and makes the glass appear opaque.
-Once exposed to an electrical current, the crystals align, resulting in complete transparency.
+In their natural state, these crystals arrange themselves randomly, which refracts light and makes the glass appear opaque.
+Once exposed to an electrical current, however, the crystals align, which results in complete transparency.
 While this glass is occasionally used in exterior applications, it is far more popular for interiors, especially in office conference rooms, restrooms, and any other space that would benefit from enhanced privacy.

 Suspended Particle Device (SPD)